Main Library

 Study: Health system’s social needs program reduced utilization, but not enough to cover its high costs

-July 6, 2022Dave MuoioFierce HealthcareSocial Determinants of Health (SDOH)
+July 6, 2022Dave MuoioFierce HealthcareSocial Determinants Of Health (SDOH),Hospital & Health System News

 An integrated county health system that spent more than $22 million on a social needs case management program for its adult Medicaid patients was rewarded with significant reductions in hospital admissions and a minor dip in emergency department visits, according to a new study published this week in Annals of Internal Medicine.